 Chinese Names.
 In studying Chinese cultural history, nothing is more difficult than the fact that - just Chinese words in transcription tend to look alike to foreign readers - Chinese names, when written without characters, are far more similar to one another than is the case in Western countries.
 Even when written with characters, almost all the one billion Han Chinese share about 500 surnames.
-The most common surname in the world is the Chinese surname Zhang 景 - approximately 100 million Chinese people share it, equivalent to about forty percent of all Americans.
+The most common surname in the world is the Chinese surname Zhang 景 - approximately 100 million Chinese people share it, equivalent to about one-third of all Americans.
 (Compare that to Smith, the most common American surname, shared by about three million people.)
-Other very common Chinese surnames include Wang, Huang, Yang, Lin, Chen, Wu, Liu, Zhou, and Zhao - don't be surprised to encounter multiple figures bearing these family names.
-While there are a few dozen two-syllable surnames in Chinese, they are much rarer (among them, only the surname Sima is frequently encountered throughout Chinese history).
+Other very common Chinese surnames include Wang, Huang, Yang, Lin, Chen, Wu, Liu, Zhou, and Zhao.

 Chinese personal names are either one or two syllables - never more (unless the person is ethnically non-Han).
 While some personal names are encountered frequently, there is far greater variety among personal names than is the case in the West.
 In America, for example, almost a quarter of the male population share the most common ten male names.
 That would never occur in China, where parents very often coin names for children that have never been used before (based on the meaning of the characters chosen).
 However, from the standpoint of Westerners, who encounter Chinese names in transcription, the similarities among personal names may appear very great.
-The twosyllable limit and the similarity among syllables in transcription tend to hide the true variety of personal names.
+The two-syllable limit and the similarity among syllables in transcription tend to hide the true variety of personal names.
 In Chinese, the characters disambiguate personal names easily, but the homogeneity of names in transcription is a special headache for Western students of China.
-(Another headache, which we won't have much reason to worry about, is that in traditional China, all adult males of any social standing had at least two personal names, a birth name used by family and intimate friends, and a formal name, for use by others, given during a teenage rite of passage.)